 Product development costs primarily include our internal costs to maintain and internally develop software features and content for our Internet-based learning and installed learning management products.
-Once technological feasibility is achieved, we capitalize payments to third parties associated with the cost of features or content where the life expectancy is greater than one year and the anticipated cash flows from such features or content are expected to exceed the related cost of the features or content.
-During 2004 and 2003, we capitalized approximately \$600,000 and \$400,000, respectively, related to content development completed by third parties.
+Once technological feasibility is achieved, we capitalize payments to third parties associated with the cost of feature development or content where the life expectancy is greater than one year and the anticipated cash flows from such software features or content are expected to exceed the related cost of the features or content.
+During 2005 and 2004, we capitalized approximately \$400,000 and \$600,000, respectively, related to development of content by third parties.
 Such amounts are included in the accompanying consolidated balance sheets under the caption "prepaid development fees" and "other assets" based on remaining useful lives.
-During 2004 and 2003, we capitalized approximately \$300,000 and \$25,000, respectively, of software feature enhancements.
+During 2005 and 2004, we capitalized approximately \$500,000 and \$300,000, respectively, for development of software features.
 Such amounts are included in the accompanying balance sheets under the caption "prepaid expenses and other current assets" and "other assets" based on remaining useful lives.
-We amortize content and feature development over the expected life, which is generally one to three years.
-Product development and content development costs that have been capitalized are subject to a periodic impairment review in accordance with our policy.
+We amortize content and software features over the expected life, which is generally one to three years.
+Capitalized content and software features are subject to a periodic impairment review in accordance with our policy.